gumaerc-testorg/15.075j-fall-2011/content/pages/assignments.md

 Computer Assignments
 --------------------

 There are three computer homework assignments, which comprise a total of 20% of the course grade and should be completed independently.
-The MATLAB® tutorial below covers the basics of MATLAB.
+The MATLAB{{< sup "®" >}} tutorial below covers the basics of MATLAB.

 MATLAB Tutorial ([PDF]({{< baseurl >}}/resources/mit15_075jf11_tutorial))